Left Atrial Appendage Occlusion (LAAO)

 - There’s a risk of infection at the two access sites where catheters are inserted into the blood vessels that lead to the heart.

-- Many people will need to be treated for pericarditis, an inflammation of the pericardial sac around the heart.
+- Many people will require treatment for pericarditis, an inflammation of the pericardial sac surrounding the heart.

-- Most people must continue taking aspirin after the procedure.
+- Most people are advised to continue taking aspirin after the procedure.

 Risks of a surgical ligation LAAC

-- As with all surgical procedures, there is risk for infection.
+- As with all surgical procedures, there is a risk of infection.

 - Most people probably will have to continue taking aspirin.